Have you met our team?

 Our team will usually talk you through your website after it has launched so that you can get your bearings within WordPress.
 We’ll also provide you with a guide to your website with all of the basic tips and instructions that you might need to get started.

 If you do come across any issues a month, six months or even a few years down the line, we are always happy to help!
-Just contact us via email if you’ve recently been in touch or the Contact Us page if it’s easier and we’ll get back to you!
+Just contact us via email if you’ve recently been in touch or the Support page if it’s easier and we’ll get back to you!